 Career Development Program

-so they can learn from renowned, experienced
+VA's Career Development Program was established to provide mentoring for junior researchers so they can learn from renowned, experienced VA researchers.

 Awardees from this program have become national and international leaders in their research fields.
 Awards are provided in all areas of VA's research

 enterprise: biomedical laboratory, clinical science, health services, and rehabilitation research.

 Career Development Award Levels

-- CDA-1: This entry level career development program is open to both clinicians and non-clinicians.
+- CDA-1: This entry-level career development program is open to both clinicians and non-clinicians.
 Review criteria emphasize candidate qualifications,

-CDA-2: This mid-level program also is open to both clinicians and non-clinicians who must specify their career development plans and research project
+- CDA-2: This mid-level program also is open to both clinicians and non-clinicians who must specify their career development plans and research project

 How to Apply